Mastering Go Training

 Tea/Coffee Break.

-• Learn how to properly buffer readers and writers
+• Understand how to buffer readers and writers to optimize I/O performance.

-• Use flame graphs to identify redundant calls
+• Use flame graphs and other profiling tools to eliminate redundant operations.